Is this program right for you?

 The Bachelor of Emergency and Security Management Studies is a 120 credit or 40-course program.
 Tuition fees are charged on a per course basis.
 (See the course pages for descriptions and prices).

-* All prices are current as of April 2020 and apply to Canadian citizens and permanent residents.
+* All costs are current as of April 1, 2021 and apply to Canadian citizens and permanent residents.
 Prices are subject to change.
 Applicable fees and taxes are extra.

 Textbooks & Supplies